Structured Finance Jobs (Career)

 The fees differ depending on the type of the deal.
 This is very similar to hedge funds and M&A IB group wherein fees will reflect the size of the deal, how risky and difficult it to get the deal done.
 The amount of fee that would come from the traditional auto/student loan deal which is less risky is small.
 For the deals which are more customized would charge a higher fee from the clients.

-Have a look at the below graph to know the average salary of structured finance analyst and the salary trend.
+Have a look at the below graph to know the average salary of a structured finance analyst job and the salary trend.

 Few guidelines for Getting Hired for Structured Finance Job

 I am sure you would want to see yourself viewing these words!
-Let me give you a few guidelines which could help you get through.
+Let me give you a few guidelines which could help you get your structured finance job.